How to Set Up OpenVPN on a Synology NAS

 • NOTE: This is a very basic example of how DNS can be used.

-• client-cert-not-required: This option is not added by default but should be added if you will be using the new OpenVPN clients (most people will be).
-If you don’t add this option, you will receive an error message when you connect.
-While you can proceed through the error message, this will stop the error from occurring.
+• client-cert-not-required: This option is not added by default but should be added if you will be using the new OpenVPN clients (most people will be) as you’ll receive an error message if you don’t (though it will still work).

 This is a sample configuration file, but yours will look different.